Updated: December 10, 2024

 Key reasons to buy property in the Cascais region

-Besides the allure of the stunning coastline and the convenient location near the Portuguese capital and neighborhoods of Estoril, there are a number of reasons that make property investment in the Cascais region an attractive option.
-Although Cascais property and the relaxed lifestyle tend to be more on the luxurious and expensive side of life than other regions of the country, property and the cost of living are still competitively affordable when compared to other European countries and sought-after destinations across the globe.
+Besides the allure of the stunning coastline and the convenient location near the Portuguese capital and Estoril, there are a number of reasons that make property investment in the Cascais region an attractive option.
+Although Cascais property and the relaxed lifestyle tend to be more on the luxurious and expensive side of life than other parts of the country, property and the cost of living are still competitively affordable when compared to other European countries and sought-after destinations across the globe.

 The Cascais Real Estate Market: An Overview

-Buying property in CascaisMore than a coastal gem that Portugal has become famous for, the once humble fishing village of Cascais has developed into a sought-after location with luxury properties and more modest houses available for sale as investment prospects with great potential.
-Investors can discover real estate listings that promise lavish lifestyles along the Atlantic coast and the Portuguese Riviera, attracting tourists and expats alike with a vibrant coastal lifestyle enriched by water sports, top-notch amenities, serene waters, easy access to cities, and authentically Portuguese culinary landscape.
+Buying property in CascaisThe once humble fishing village of Cascais has developed into a sought-after location with luxury properties.
+You can also find more affordable Cascais houses for sale to buy as property investment prospects with great potential.
+International investors can discover real estate listings that promise lavish lifestyles along the Atlantic coast and the Portuguese Riviera, attracting tourists and expats alike with a vibrant coastal lifestyle enriched by water sports, top-notch amenities, serene waters, easy access to cities, and authentically Portuguese culinary landscape.

 According to Confidencial Imobiliário, the Portuguese real estate market intelligence unit, the average property price in Cascais reached €5,835 per square meter in 2023.
 Note that this is the asking price, and the sales price can often be significantly lower than this or, in fewer cases, higher.
 For those eyeing investment properties with plans to rent the home out during the popular summer holiday season, Cascais boasted a commendable 5.6 percent growth in gross rental yields in the same year.

-The Cascais real estate market welcomes investors and expats to join a unique world filled with the historical and contemporary coastal allure of this stunning coastal region.
+The Cascais real estate market welcomes international investors and expats to join a unique world filled with the historical and contemporary coastal allure of this stunning coastal region.
 Cascais offers cobbled streets that lead to mansions and villas reminiscent of 19th-century architecture, while the Museum Quarter and the 15th-century Cidadela de Cascais add to the coastal city’s rich heritage.
-But Cascais isn’t just a historical haven; it’s a vibrant hub with an array of bars, dining delights, and a pulsating nightlife, radiating an irresistible holiday charm and making it the best property investment opportunity for those seeking profitable investment or a well-rounded lifestyle on the Portugal coast.

 Where to buy property in Cascais?

-Cascais and Estoril
+GC-ICON-95Cascais and Estoril

-São Domingos de Rana
+GC-ICON-95São Domingos de Rana

-Carcavelos and Parede
+GC-ICON-95Carcavelos and Parede

 How to Buy Property in Cascais: A Step-by-Step Guide

-Now that you have an idea of the property prices and explored a few of the areas where your dream property awaits in the captivating coastal town of Cascais, we can discover more about the property buying process.
-In the table below, we guide you through the essential steps and legal intricacies involved in making your foreign property ownership dreams a reality in Cascais – from finding and financing your ideal investment property, negotiation and reservation, the promissory contract, and finalizing the deed signing.
+Now that you have an idea of the property prices and have explored a few of the areas where your dream property awaits in the captivating coastal town of Cascais, we can discover more about the property buying process.

 Step